contact us

 • Feel free to omit the bell peppers, or go ahead and add some chopped tomatoes, or use a different kind of bean (or a mix of beans), or toss in some corn or hominy kernels…. go for it!

-• If using canned beans, no need to drain them (I do, however, like to drain canned black beans).
+• If using canned beans, no need to drain them (however, I do drain the liquid when using canned black beans because it can really affect the overall appearance of the finished chili).

 Turkey Pot Pie